HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 git submodule add https://github.com/spf13/hyde.git
 ```

-There Are around 300 themes for Hugo.
+There are around 300 themes for Hugo.
 I chose [hyde](https://github.com/spf13/hyde) for my blog.
 You can find a theme that fits you best [here](https://themes.gohugo.io/).
 If none of them is the perfect theme for you, you may consider create your own theme in the future and contribute to the Hugo community :)

 Don't forget to configure the theme in `config.toml`.
 Simply add a line `theme = "hyde"` in the file.
 Replace `hyde` to the name of your own theme if you picked another theme.